seancdavis/seancdavis-com/www/src/posts/2021-01-10-eleventy-server-components.md

 The biggest downside to all of these methods are that they don't also include support for client-side JavaScript.
 Some components may need a bit of that.

-For example, [my home page](/) includes a typewriter effect in the header.
+For example, [my about page](/about) includes a typewriter effect in the header.
 The typewriter is a component, but it also has client-side code that it needs to function.

 The way I've solved this is by having separate files that control the client-side functionality, and a separate build process to bring those files together into a single JavaScript bundle.